Raise more money without spending extra time or resources

 By following these simple steps, your nonprofit can incorporate development into its regular slate of event programming throughout the year, enhancing the work you are already doing to identify new donor prospects and cultivate relationships with your existing donors.

 It’s my personal and professional goal is to help purpose-driven organizations achieve their fundraising goals, craft clear and compelling communications, and achieve greater influence.
 Please let me know if and how I can be of help to you.
 Feel free to shoot me an email at firstname.lastname@example.org or check out fundraising services online at AmericanPhilanthropic.com.
-We also have ongoing seminars and events throughout the year.
+We also have ongoing events throughout the year.